Scope AI Corp.: SCOPE AI PROVIDES CORPORATE UPDATE

 About Us:

-For more information please visit Scope AI Corp., or follow along on social media.
+For more information please visit Scope AI Corp., info@scopetech.ai, or follow along on social media.

 Facebook: Scope AI Corp